Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Acknowledgements

 \section{Acknowledgements}

+We are very grateful to the anonymous referee for many valuable comments that greatly improved the paper.
 It is a pleasure to thank Yi-Fu Cai, Tao-Tao Qiu and Xinmin Zhang for enlightening discussions and cooperations at the beginning.
 We also thank Chao-Jun Feng for helpful discussions.
-This work is supported by Hebei Natural Science Foundation Project under Grant No. A2008000136.
+This work was supported by the National Science Foundation of China (Grants No. 11173006), the Ministry of Science and Technology National Basic Science program (project 973) under grant No. 2012CB821804, and the Fundamental Research Funds for the Central Universities.